jaf88/chart-react/README.md

-# Getting Started with Create React App
+# Chat application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Backend provider with -- chatengine.io

-## Available Scripts
+Frontend with React

-In the project directory, you can run:
+Deploy with Netlify

 ### `yarn start`